dzlatic/surfly-widget/README.md

 ---
 **Not in this version:**
-This version of the widget do not support:
+This version of the widget does not support:
 - WxCC Reporting
 - [Rich Customer History](https://github.com/dzlatic/rich-customer-history), neither [Customer Journey Data Services](https://cjaas.cisco.com/home#/home) integration
 - Handling of standalone Surfly queue